 What did I learn from this experience?

-How can I take steps to avoid similar mistakes in the future?
+How can I avoid similar mistakes in the future?

 Taking responsibility can be empowering.
 It shifts the focus from self-blame to proactive growth, allowing you to channel your energy into positive change.